Joevdwalt/SimpleJsonConfig/README.md

 However the idea is to have different configurations for you different environments.
 This is achieved in 2 ways.

-1. By calling GetSettings with the enviroment variable set.
+1. By calling GetSettings with the environmentvariable set.
 This will look for n folder of the same name and scan for any .json files in this directory.
 It will then look for the key in all of those files.
-2. By setting the enviroment variable ConfEnv.
+2. By setting the environmentvariable ConfEnv.
 This is the preferred way.
 In azure you would need to set this value once int he Application settings.

-What's new
+# Versions
 version 1.0.0.5: Added the ability to specify a root folder.
-If the environmental varialbel called "RootFolder" is set the system will look for the other folders within this folder.
+If the environmental variable called "RootFolder" is set the system will look for the other folders within this folder.
 This makes it easier to group config folders into a central group.

+version 1.0.0.6: Thanks to [Programm3r](https://github.com/Programm3r) the package now has the ability to read json configs from a web store.

+Also in this version is the ability to get settings async.